November 2015 Paris attacks: In France

 In response to the attacks, France was put under an état d'urgence (state of emergency) for the first time since the 2005 riots, borders were temporarily closed, and 1,500 soldiers were called in to help the police maintain order in Paris.
 The plan blanc (Île de France) and plan rouge (global), two contingency plans for times of emergency, were immediately activated.

 Flights to and from Charles de Gaulle Airport and Orly Airport were mostly unaffected.
 American Airlines delayed flights to Paris until further notice.
 Many Paris Métro stations in the 10th and 11th arrondissements were shut down because of the attacks.
 Uber suspended car hails in Paris after the attacks.

 All state schools and universities in Paris remained closed the next day.
-Sports events in France for the weekend of 14–15 November were postponed or cancelled.
+Sports events in France for the weekend of 14-15 November were postponed or canceled.
 Disneyland Paris, which had operated every day since opening in 1992, closed its parks as a mark of respect for those who died in the attacks.
 The Eiffel Tower, a Paris landmark visited by 20,000 people a day, was closed for two days.
 Other venues that were to remain closed included shops and cinemas.
 Protests were banned until 19 November, while bands such as U2, Foo Fighters, Motörhead, and Coldplay cancelled performances in Paris.

 The week after 20 November, Hollande was planning to travel to the US and Russia to discuss greater international co-operation against ISIL.

 State of emergency

 On 13 November, President Hollande declared the state of emergency.

 On 20 November, the Senate in France agreed to extend the current state of emergency by three months; this measure gave police extra powers of detention and arrest intended to increase security, at the expense of some personal liberties.
-(For effects, see also: 2016 Nice truck attack#Raids and house arrests under state of emergency.)
 Public demonstrations of environmental activists during COP21, held in Paris from 30 November to 12 December 2015, were prevented from happening under the state of emergency regulations, while others were allowed.

-A next time, the state of emergency was extended until the end of July 2016.
+The state of emergency was extended until the end of July 2016.
 Further extensions followed after the attack in Nice on 14 July 2016.